 Our toll-free teen pregnancy hotline, 1-800-672-2296, is here just for you.
-Our pregnancy educators are standing by to help you figure out your chances of pregnancy, refer you to a free and confidential pregnancy testing center, or offer you a safe place to talk about your pregnancy options.
+Our pregnancy educators are ready to help you figure out your chances of pregnancy, refer you to a free and confidential pregnancy testing center, or offer you a safe place to talk about your pregnancy options.

 Am I really pregnant?